 Tibet Travel Information

 Nowadays, there are several ways to get to Tibet, depending on how quickly you would like to get there and how adventurous you are.
-After the 1951 liberation of Tibet, it changed greatly in transportation conditions.
+Transportation conditions in Tibet changed dramatically following its liberation in 1951.
 Before pack animals were the main mode of transportation in the region.
 Now highways and airlines are connecting Tibet to other regions of China.
 Traveling to the 'Roof of the World' Tibet is no longer just a dream.
 The road is the most common and convenient way to travel in Tibet.

 By 4-Wheel Vehicles: